adriansteffan/manywebcams-eyetracking/README.md

 ```

 will create the beeswarm plots for all the stimuli videos, excluding all participant trials specified in `excluded_trials.csv`.

+## Adapting the code to your own experiments

+To reuse parts of this study for your own experiments, programming experience in both Javascript and Python is required.

+### Experiment

+To adapt the experiment presentation, you will need to be familiar with [jsPsych 6.3](https://www.jspsych.org/6.3/).
+We have extended the functionality of the library (see below) to provide additional features important for infant eyetracking studies.

+Once you are familiar with the library, you can edit the timeline present in [src/experiment.html](src/experiment.html).
+In there, you will also find examples of how we used our newly implemented features in the context of jsPsych (webcam video recording, aoi definition, manykeys encryption etc.).
+Depending on what data you upload, you might also need to adapt the PHP script found at [src/write_data.php](src/write_data.php)

+Deployment details (dockerfiles, folderstructure etc.) are independent of the experiment itself and can stay the same for any kind of experiment.

+### Preprocessing

+The preprocessing script is very closely tied to the study at hand.
+If you want to preprocess the output in a more general way for other stimuli and paradigms, refer to [this repository](https://github.com/adriansteffan/psychology-thesis).
+The code will still need modification (regarding aois, stimuli naming and files, exclusion criteria), but the changes should be substantially easier to make compared to the code found in this repository.

 ## Built With